shuftipro/RESTful-API-v1.3/on-site_with_ocr/on-site_with_ocr.md

 	Required: **No**
 	Type: **object**

-	In name object used in document service, first_name and last_name is required and other fields are optional.
+	In name object used in document service, first_name and last_name are extracted from the document uploaded if name is empty.

 	* <h4>first_name</h4>
 	Required: **No**